-- Mismatch of Merchant name, MCC, Merchant ID, and/or Terminal ID - Mismatch of e-commerce Merchant Internet Protocol (IP) addresses - Transactions conducted at high-risk Merchants - PAN key-entry Transactions exceeding ratio - Abnormal hours (i.e., outside of normal business hours) or seasons - Inactive Merchants (i.e., those Merchants that have not yet started to accept Cards as well as those that have ceased to accept Cards) - Transactions with no approval code - Transaction decline rate
+- Mismatch of Merchant name, MCC, Merchant ID, and/or Terminal ID - Mismatch of e-commerce Merchant Internet Protocol (IP) addresses - Transactions conducted at Merchant, Sponsored Merchants, and other entities registered in the Specialty Merchant Registration Program (refer to Chapter 9)

-- Inconsistent authorization and clearing data elements for the same Transactions - Mastercard SecureCode authentication rate - Fraud volume per Merchant - Any Merchant exceeding the Acquirer's total Merchant average for fraud by 150 percent or more
+- Abnormal hours (i.e., outside of normal business hours) or seasons - Sudden start of activity by an inactive/dormant Merchant (i.e., a Merchant that has not yet started to accept Cards or has ceased to accept Cards) - Inconsistent authorization and clearing data elements for the same Transactions - Mastercard SecureCode/Identity Check[TM] authentication rate - Any Merchant exceeding the Acquirer's total Merchant average for fraud by 150 percent or more - Geographic volume variances (i.e., abnormal increase of Merchant activity with some Issuer countries) - Monitor the value, if any, returned in DE 48 subelement 84 (Merchant Advice Code) of authorization request response messages.
+An Acquirer is recommended to cease resending the same authorization request message when the MAC value is equal to 03 (Do Not Try Again) or 21 (Payment Cancellation).

-6.2.2.5 Recommended Fraud Detection Tool Implementation
+6.2.2.7 Recommended Fraud Detection Tool Implementation